bdevorem/bashfulbytes/posts_md/staticsitegenerator.md

 at that point, so before I hopped on the bandwagon, I took some time to conduct thorough research.
-I didn't want to commit to something that wasn't exactly what I wanted (some foreshadowing here...).
+I didn't want to commit to something that wasn't exactly what I wanted (running Linux has made me a spoiled brat).

 My first step was to look into how my favorite computer science bloggers manage their blogs.